New England Veterinary Center & Cancer Care is locally operated as a proud member of the PetVet Care Centers Network.

 Position Overview

-- The veterinary assistant provides support to the veterinarians and technicians in their daily tasks by cleaning and maintaining equipment, feeding, exercising and grooming patients, preparing and sanitizing surgery suites, restraining and handling patients, and clerical and administrative work.
+Join our team as a Veterinary Assistant who supports the veterinarians and technicians in their daily tasks by cleaning and maintaining equipment, feeding, exercising and grooming patients, preparing and sanitizing surgery suites, restraining and handling patients, and clerical and administrative work.
 They deliver quality care for all patients and provide exceptional service.

 Key Responsibilities